 When one spouse in a married couple dies, if that individual was receiving a higher Social Security benefit, the lower Social Security benefit drops off and the surviving spouse will continue receiving the higher of the two.

 Life Insurance and Estate Planning

-Not only do gay and lesbian workers now have the option of purchasing voluntary life insurance on their spouse through a group policy, but purchasing individual life insurance got easier too.
+Not only do LGBT workers now have the option of purchasing voluntary life insurance on their spouse through a group policy, but purchasing individual life insurance got easier too.
 They can now own life insurance on one another without jumping through hoops to prove insurable interest.